wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-crossbar-wamp.md

 # Publish and Subscribe

-All of the following features for Publish & Subscribe are mandatory for WAMP Basic Profile implementations supporting the respective roles, i.e. *Publisher*, *Subscriber* and *Dealer*.
+All of the following features for Publish & Subscribe are mandatory for WAMP Basic Profile implementations supporting the respective roles, i.e. *Publisher*, *Subscriber* and *Broker*.

 {{rfc/text/basic/bp_pubsub_subscribing_and_unsubscribing.md}}